surprisetalk/croak/README.md

     =   4   + 2 2

-    =   identity   λ `x x
+    =   identity   λ any `x x

 In the above example, we showcase all three levels of grouping.
 The tightest grouping is ``x`, which is a backtick operator and the expression `x` lumped together.
-Next, we have `λ 'x x` which uses single spaces to let things breathe.
+Next, we have `λ any 'x x` which uses single spaces to let things breathe.
 Lastly, we have the entire expression, which uses triple spaces to separate each subexpression.

 If you want to group really complicated executions, use indentation.